 National level strategies will be vital.
-All the talk at international level on environmental goals - or on environment and trade goals - will not have traction without stronger policy coherence and engagement on environment-trade intersections at the national level.
-At a time when the driving focus of diplomacy on international trade will be COVID-19 responses and recovery, environmental departments and stakeholders need to be a part of these conversations to accelerate the integration of greening trade into the agenda.
+All the talk at internationallevelonenvironmentalgoals-oronenvironment and trade goals-will not have traction without stronger policy coherence and engagement on environment-trade intersections at the national level.
+At a time when the driving focus of diplomacy on international trade is COVID-19 responses and recovery, environmental stakeholders need to be a part of these conversations to accelerate the integration of greening trade into the agenda.
 On this point, in both developed and developing countries, there is a need to bolster legislative and inter-ministerial processes for consultation and coordination that can focus the attention of policymakers on how to use trade policy proactively and fairly to promote positive environmental outcomes.